-The content of the Database possible illustrates approaches to incorporating IHL in national legal and administrative frameworks.
+The content of the Database illustrates possible approaches to incorporating IHL in national legal and administrative frameworks.
 It does not seek to be exhaustive, but it is a dynamic tool that is continuously updated in light of the information made available to the Advisory Service.
 The Database is organized by State and by topic.

-Topics covered by the database include: criminal repression of IHL violations; cultural property protection; regulations on the use of the red cross. red crescent and red crystal emblems and other protected signs; fundamental guarantees of protected persons; domestic legal order; national IHL committees: National Red Cross.
-Red Crescent and Red Crystal Societies: persons protected by IHL (including children, internally displaced persons, missing persons, prisoners of war, other protected and persons): protection of health care; and weapons regulations (including antipersonnel mines, chemical biological and weapons, cluster munitions. conventional weapons and other types of weapons).
-Finally, a generic category "Other entitled topics relating to IHL" completes the list.
+Topics covered by the database include: criminal repression of IHL violations; cultural property protection; regulations on the use of the red cross, red crescent and red crystal emblems and other protected signs; fundamental guarantees of protected persons; domestic legal order; national IHL committees; National Red Cross, Red Crescent and Red Crystal Societies; persons protected by IHL (including children, internally displaced persons, missing persons, prisoners of war, and other protected persons); protection of health care; and weapons regulations (including anti-personnel mines, chemical and biological weapons, cluster munitions, conventional weapons and other types of weapons).
+Finally, a generic category entitled "Other topics relating to IHL" completes the list.